Corporate Tax Rate

 The term General Corporation refers to a corporation other than a CCPC.
 A general corporation typically includes public companies and their subsidiaries that are resident in Canada, and Canadian-resident private companies that are controlled by non-residents.
 Manufacturing and processing corporations, known as M&P, also use these corporate tax rates.

-The federal corporate income tax basic rate is 38%, with a 10% federal tax abatement and a 13% general tax reduction, leaving a 15% effective corporate tax rate for general corporations.
+The federal corporate income tax basic rate is 38%, with a 10% federal tax abatement and a 13% general tax reduction, leaving a 15% effective federal corporate income tax rate for general corporations.
+Eligible manufacturers of qualifying zero-emission technology may qualify for a reduced effective rate of 7.5%, subject to legislative requirements.

-In addition to General Corporations and M&P corporations, CCPC income that goes above the small business limit threshold is eligible for the general corporate tax rate.
+In addition to General Corporations and M&P corporations, CCPC income that exceeds the applicable small business limit is generally taxed at the federal general corporate tax rate.

-The general rate reduction of 13% does not apply only to the following:
+The general rate reduction of 13% does not apply to the following:

-- The first $500 000 CAD of active business income earned by CCPCs
+- The first $500,000 CAD of qualifying active business income earned by eligible CCPCs claiming the Small Business Deduction (SBD).

-- Income from certain other corporations, including mutual fund corporations, mortgage investment corporations, and investment corporations
+- Income earned by certain specialized corporations, including mutual fund corporations, mortgage investment corporations, and investment corporations.

-For CCPC corporate tax rate, see Small Business (CCPC) Tax Rate 2024 chart in the next section.
+For the CCPC corporate tax rate, see the Small Business (CCPC) Tax Rate for 2026 table in the next section.

 |